johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

 - bloom, halation, and glow
 {class="compact"}

-We won't be looking at emulating any temporal artefacts (e.g. motion blur, afterglow, etc.) as WinUAE has no support for such effects currently.
+We won't be looking at emulating any temporal artefacts (e.g., motion blur, afterglow, etc.) as WinUAE has no support for such effects currently.

 Here is a fun experiment on how the shaders hold up against a real Commodore